danilop/amazon-sagemaker-keras-text-classification/README.md

 Follow these steps to launch a notebook, download and explore the dataset:

 1\.
 Open the Amazon SageMaker Console, click on ‘Create notebook instance’ and give the notebook a name.
-For the instance type, I’m going to pick ‘ml.t2.medium’ since our example dataset is small and I don’t intend on using the GPUs for training/inference.
+For the instance type, I’m going to pick ‘ml.t3.medium’ since our example dataset is small and we don’t intend on using GPUs for training/inference.
+We're not planning to use Elastic Inference either, so you can leave the default of ‘none’.

 For the IAM role, select ‘Create a new role’ and select the options shown below for the role configuration.
+We don't need access to specific S3 buckets, so you can select ‘None’.

 ![Amazon SageMaker IAM Role](/images/sm-keras-1.png)

+Click ‘Create role’ to create a new role.
+In the ‘Git repositories’ section select the option to clone a public Git repository and use this URL: https://github.com/danilop/amazon-sagemaker-keras-text-classification

-Click ‘Create role’ to create a new role and then hit ‘Create notebook instance’ to submit the request for a new notebook instance.
+Hit ‘Create notebook instance’ to submit the request for a new notebook instance.

 **Note:** It usually takes a few minutes for the notebook instance to become available.
 Once available, the status of the notebook instance will change from ‘Pending’ to ‘InService’.
 You can move on to the next step while notebook instance is still in 'Pending' state.